-GB is susceptible to climate triggered natural disasters, an assessment disaster events of last two decades show that landslides, floods and avalanches are some of the most frequent events in the region.
+Gilgit-Baltistan is susceptible to climate triggered natural disasters, and the assessment of disaster events of last two decades show that landslides, floods and avalanches are some of the most frequent events in the region.
 The unpredictability of GLOFs and flash floods add to the dangers of these disastrous events.
 The road infrastructure in the region got hit by these unpleasant events.
-Due to protracted blockade of roads, the people living in remote areas run into difficulties i.e. having access to food and other life-saving supplies.
-Similarly, damage to property, livestock and agriculture debilitate the people's ability to recoup after the disasters.
-In particular, the economically and socially weaker segments of the population are more affected.
+Due to protracted blockade of roads, the people living in remote areas run into difficulties i.e.